 Long-term Debt.
-At the end of the current fiscal year, the District had total long-term debt outstanding of \$4,099.
-The District's debt consisted of accrued compensated absences in the amount of \$4,099.
+At the end of the current fiscal year, the District had total long-term debt outstanding, consisting solely of accrued compensated absences, of \$5,251.

 Additional information on the District's long-term debt can be found in Note 6 of this report.